 Though a hallway is primarily a pathway that connects your rooms, it really pulls your home together.
-Just because this narrow passage (sometimes you can’t even squeeze a console table in there!) takes you from point A to point B doesn’t mean that you shouldn’t give it the importance it deserves.
+Just because this narrow passage takes you from point A to point B (sometimes you can’t even squeeze a console table in there!) doesn’t mean that you shouldn’t give it the attention it deserves.

 A hallway adds to your home’s worth.
 A carefully planned hallway remodeling project can greatly increase the value of your property in the home buyers’ market.

-The ROI on your home sale can be up to 70% of your total investment as long as you do the right groundwork and use the right methods and materials.
+Did you know, the ROI on your home sale can be up to 70% of your total investment?
+All you need to do is the right groundwork, and use the right methods and materials.

-Naturally, you should know the cost of these things in order to calculate what you can afford to spend.
-That’s also the best way to ensure that you don’t stumble across any unwelcome surprises during the execution of your project.
+Naturally, you will want to know the cost of these things in order to calculate what you can afford to spend.
+It’s also the best way to ensure that you don’t stumble across any unwelcome surprises during the execution of your project.

-How does Kukun’s hallway remodel cost estimator help you?
+How does Kukun’s hallway cost estimator help you?

 Getting an estimate using Kukun’s hallway cost estimator is easy.
 Just follow the steps below to get your custom, personalized total cost in minutes!